foxdonut/meiosis/wiki/lessons/04-Routing-B-Universal-Router.md

 };
 ```

-The best part is that we only had to change code in one file, `router.js`, to use a
+The best part is that we only had to change code in one area, the router, to use a
 different routing library.
 The rest of the code works unchanged.

 @flems code/04-Routing/B-Universal-Router/navigation.js,code/04-Routing/B-Universal-Router/app.jsx,code/04-Routing/B-Universal-Router/index.js,app.html,public/css/bootstrap.min.css react,react-dom,flyd,universal-router,universal-router-generate-urls,meiosis,meiosis-tracer 800 70